goswamiprad/pedes/README.md

-# pedes
+# Pedes
-This repo is a joint project to develop a Ecommerce website for pedes.
+This repo is a joint project to develop an E-commerce platform/website for Pedes.